Relative regular Riemann-Hilbert correspondence: Relative Riemann-Hilbert correspondence

 \subsection{End of the proof of Theorem \ref{inverseimage}}

 We can argue by induction on the length of~$\shm$ and then reduce to the cases of a projection and of a closed embedding.
 The first case was proved in Section \ref{subsubsec:smoothpullbackreghol}.
-Let us now consider a closed embedding $i:Y\hto X$.
-The strict case is a consequence of Corollary \ref {C:ststY}.
-It remains to treat the torsion case.
-If $\shm=t(\shm)$ then (Proposition \ref{Tequiv1}) there exists $F\in \rD^\rb_{\cc}(\pOXS)$ such that $\shm=\RH^S_X(F)$, hence (Proposition~\ref{KSmorph}) $\Di^*\shm\simeq \RH^S_Y(i^{-1}F)$ and the latter object belongs to $\rD^\rb_{\rhol}(\DYS)$.
+The case of a closed embedding $i:Y\hto X$ is a consequence of Corollary \ref {C:ststY}.